Harmonic Tutte polynomials of matroids: Harmonic generalizations of polynomials

-\section{Harmonic Tutte Polynomials}
+\subsection{Harmonic Tutte Polynomials}

-In this section, we define the harmonic Tutte polynomials of a (finite) matroid $M$ associated with a harmonic function~$f$ of degree~$d$.
-We present a very useful relation between the harmonic Tutte polynomial of a matroid and its dual.
-We recall~\cite{Bachoc,Delsarte} for some definitions and properties of the (discrete) harmonic functions.
+In this section, we define the Tutte polynomials of a (finite) matroid $M$ associated with a harmonic function.
+We also present a very useful relation between the Tutte polynomial of a matroid and its dual associated to a harmonic function.